syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the ItemsSource of Picker

 By default, the `ItemsSource` for picker is auto-generated for enum type and collection type properties.
-For other types, you can set the `ItemsSource` by using [IDataFormSourceProvider]`Link`.
+For other types, you can set the `ItemsSource` by using `IDataFormSourceProvider`.

 #### Using IDataFormSourceProvider